Observation

 - k6-large-tests — OS tuning, hardware thresholds, script optimisations, and distributed execution

-- k6-metrics-and-config — metric interpretation, connection reuse, tagged sub-metrics, validation workflow
+- k6-http-metrics — metric interpretation and validation workflow